ComputationalRadiationPhysics/picongpu/docs/source/models/collisional_ionization.rst

     It is strongly suggested to do approximations for **every** setup or material first.
     To that end, a parameter scan with [FLYCHK]_ can help in choosing a reasonable value.

+3. Low electron-temperature cutoff

+    Depending on the material the Thomas-Fermi prediction for the average charge state can be unphysically high.
+For some materials it predicts non-zero charge states at 0 temperature.
+That can be a reasonable approximation for metals and their electrons in the conduction band.
+    Yet this cannot be generalized for all materials and therefore a cutoff should be explicitly defined.

+    - define via ``CUTOFF_LOW_TEMPERATURE_EV`` in ``ionizer.param``

 NLTE Models
 -----------